 Falafel is a fantastic quick vegan meal that we have regularly.
 We are not a vegan household by any means but adding meat free meals into the mix is great for health and your food budget.

 - 1 medium onion roughly chopped

 - 1 425g Can chickpeas (or cannelini beans) drained

-- Dried spice as preferred (I usually use ½ tsp coriander powder and ½ tsp cumin powder or seeds)
+- Dried spice as preferred (I usually use ½ teaspoon coriander powder and ½ teaspoon cumin powder or seeds)

 - ½- 1 Cup Fresh herbs (Depends on taste preference, flat leaf parsley, mint, coriander or a combo)

 - Salt, Pepper or chilli to taste